They say you shouldn’t judge a book by its cover, but can you guess the teacher by their taste in literature?

 The sculpture encourages pupils and visitors to stop and reflect; it inspires intellectual curiosity in the beholder.
 It also signifies the imprint of a Perse education – lasting attitudes, practices and knowledge that each pupil takes with them when they leave.

-Five Lower Sixth pupils applied their science knowledge and skills in an attempt to discover winning tactics for tennis.
+Five Sixth Form pupils applied their science knowledge and skills in an attempt to discover winning tactics for tennis.
 The team used theoretical studies as well as a series of experiments to find out how specific tennis racquet features, along with environmental conditions and court surfaces, influence a tennis ball in motion.

 They studied the effect of: